syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

 ## Scroll down the chat control to bottom when new message is added

-The SfChat allows to scroll down the chat control to bottom programatically by using the [SfChat.ScrollToMessage(Object)](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~ScrollToMessage.html) method.
+The SfChat allows to scroll down the chat control to bottom programmatically by using the [SfChat.ScrollToMessage(Object)](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~ScrollToMessage.html) method.
 By default the message is scrolled at end of chat.
 In the below example, chat control is scrolled down to bottom when a new message is added in Messages collection.

 {% tabs %}